 Julie facilitates workshops for people to experience singing in harmony, something that participants might feel is impossible.
 Harmony singing is a powerful way to transcend boundaries.
 The workshops are based on singing rounds in a group.
 Julie can also compose a short song or round for your particular situation, to teach the group.

 Run by Julie Blundell since 2001 and based in Cape Town, the Rhythm Workshop works with Corporates, NGO’s, Tourists, and the Educational and Private Sectors.
 Julie has a lifetime of experience working with rhythm and harmony in various ways, both in workshops and in performance.

 Julie grew up in a world of music.
 At the age of 10 she started performing with her father, Keith Blundell, and siblings.
 As a young adult she performed as a solo artist at Folk Festivals, Folk Clubs and many other venues, and these days performs with her siblings, Caroline and Jonny Blundell.

 In the 70’s she toured with Andrew Tracey’s Steel Band and during the 80’s and in the 90’s she taught acoustic guitar, and successfully ran Barn Dances in Johannesburg, introducing Line Dancing as a new facet of the business.

-She regularly joins forces with various other musicians, often working with James van Minnen, a talented multi-percussionist and drum teacher who also performs with many other bands.
+She regularly joins forces with various other musicians, often working with Matthew Catto, a talented drummer, percussionist and singer who also performs with many other bands.